-Learn how to make the BEST Beer Cheese Soup ... this rich, delicious recipe is sure to please a crowd and guaranteed to warm you up on chilly fall and winter days!
+Learn how to make the BEST Beer Cheese Soup!
+This rich, delicious recipe is sure to please a crowd, and it' guaranteed to warm you up on chilly fall and winter days!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-If you've never had Wisconsin Beer Cheese Soup before, you are in for a delicious surprise.
+- Delicious - If you've never had Wisconsin Beer Cheese Soup before, you are in for a tasty surprise.
 Between the beer and the cheese, this soup is absolutely loaded with flavor.

-Best of all, it's quick and easy to make.
-Serve it on a busy weeknight, or save it for your next party or game day celebration ... either way, you're going to love it!
+- Easy to Make - Best of all, it's quick and easy to make.
+Serve it on a busy weeknight, or save it for your next party or game day celebration.
+Either way, you're going to love it!

 Ingredients

-Make sure to choose a good quality cheddar for this recipe, too.
-A sharp Wisconsin cheddar is ideal if you can find it.
+- Cheese - Make sure to choose a good quality sharp cheddar for this recipe, too (choose Wisconsin cheddar if you can find it).
 You can use white or yellow cheddar, just keep in mind that white cheddar will change the color of the finished soup.

-By the way, this soup is vegetarian as long as you use vegetable broth and a vegetarian cheddar.
+This soup is naturally vegetarian, as long as you use vegetable broth and a vegetarian cheddar.

 You'll Also Need

 To make this recipe, you'll need a large soup pot or dutch oven.
-I used my trusty Calphalon Dutch Oven, and it works perfectly for this recipe.
 An immersion blender also comes in super handy for blending the soup, although you can use a regular blender in a pinch (or skip the blending altogether).

 How to Make Beer Cheese Soup

-If you've never made Beer Cheese Soup before, you might be surprised by how easy it is to prepare.
+If you've never made Cheesy Beer Soup before, you might be surprised by how easy it is to prepare.
 You only need about half an hour for this quick, decadent recipe!
+Here's a quick overview of the process, and you'll find a detailed recipe card below:

-Next, you'll stir in a little Dijon mustard and heavy cream, and then it's time to add the cheese ... the best part!
+- Add mustard, cream, and cheese.
+Next, you'll stir in a little Dijon mustard and heavy cream, and then it's time to add the cheese (the best part!).
 Add the cheddar a handful at a time, whisking the soup until it's smooth.

 Serving Ideas

 This soup is super rich and creamy, and you don't need much else to make a meal.
-I love serving it with bread for dipping ... soft pretzels and thick slices of rye bread or garlic bread are especially delicious.
-You could also top it with popcorn or homemade croutons.
+I love serving it with bread for dipping.
+Soft pretzels and thick slices of rye bread or garlic bread are especially delicious.
+You could even make some Beer Bread to pair with the soup!
+Try topping the soup with popcorn or Homemade Croutons, too.

 A fresh salad is also a great idea, and it will help balance out the heaviness of the meal.
 Try serving it with a simple Green Salad, a Chopped Salad, or even a Kale Salad.